Articles 1776 out of 4925 | Showing 1 records/page

-A year-long charity fundraising drive at Woodlands Day Nursery in High Barnet has helped raise over £120,000 and fund about 45 life-saving missions for Children’s Air Ambulance.
+A year-long charity fundraising drive at Pennypot Day Nursery in Chobham has helped raise over £120,000 and fund about 45 life-saving missions for Children’s Air Ambulance.

-Celebrating the end of the campaign at the day nursery in Orchard Road, High Barnet, Charity Representative and practitioner, Maria Klitou handed over a ceremonial cheque to Jonathan Penny, Head of Business Development at Children’s Air Ambulance and Tracey Grunwell, Major Giving Manager, who said: “Thank you for everything you have done for us; you really have helped to save lives.”
+Celebrating the end of the campaign at the day nursery in Pennypot Lane, Charity Representative and practitioner, Robyn Clarke, handed over a ceremonial cheque to Jonathan Penny, head of business development at Children’s Air Ambulance, and Tracey Grunwell, Major Giving Manager, who said: “Thank you for everything you have done for us; you really have helped to save lives.”

-Maria praised colleagues for their tireless efforts and parents of children at the nursery for giving so generously in sponsorship for events like ‘Sleeping Rough’ and the ‘Slimathon’ and at a variety of fund-raising events like the summer fayre and cake sales.
+Robyn praised colleagues for their tireless efforts, and parents of children at the nursery for giving so generously in sponsorship for events like hiking in the Pyrenees, and at a variety of fund-raising events, like the annual Summer Fayre to boost the annual total to over £3,849.86.